rohannagpure45/operatorNewsCuration/deliverables/slides_deck_test_12_27_25.md

 ---

-## Evaluating AI's ability to perform scientific research tasks
+## Evaluating AI’s ability to perform scientific research tasks

 - FrontierScience was developed to measure expert-level scientific capabilities that go beyond simple fact recall to include hypothesis generation and synthesis.
 - The benchmark consists of two tracks: FrontierScience-Olympiad (100 questions) and FrontierScience-Research (60 subtasks).